Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ### 30.4.5 Info about runtime errors and crashes
 The `stack_trace` option is by default true.
 For a release build, set `target_options.stack_trace = false;`
-`backtrace_on_crash` is by default .ON
+The `backtrace_on_crash` option is by default .ON

 ### 30.4.6 Checks at runtime
 Array bounds operations, castings and null pointer checks can be turned ON at runtime to increase robustness of your program, they are so by default.
-If you are very sure, you can turn them off (which is done in this program) to increase performance
+If you are very sure, you can turn them OFF to increase performance

 ### 30.4.7 runtime_storageless_type_info
 With this option, you can specify whether type_table info is available at runtime (see § 26.1).
 If you set its value to _true_, type table info is not available at runtime, which reduces the executable's size somewhat.
 However even when true, the `type_info` function still works.